Daggerpov/Robotics-Summative/README.md

 - I need to make the write-up file smaller, by including individual files for each chapter into the main write-up file
 - I need to email Mr. Morrison to get confirmation that the way I'm doing things in chapter 1 are good
 - reorganize the images and crop them better, like the vsc ones and command prompt ones, as well
+- ask Sayf to make a little visualization of what the finished product of RavenScout would look like, as suggested by Hassan